 To create a compliant IT risk management program, you need to be monitoring and documenting your activities to provide assurance to internal and external auditors.
 As you continuously monitor your enterprise’s IT ecosystem, you need to prioritize remediation actions and document your activities, providing your auditors proof of governance.

-How SecurityScorecard enables IT risk management
+How SecurityScorecard enables better IT risk management

 SecurityScorecard’s security ratings platform provides continuous insight into the effectiveness of your IT risk management program.
 Our platform collects publicly available information from across the internet and then correlates that information for insight into ten factors, including IP reputation, DNS health, web application security, network security, leaked credentials, hacker chatter, endpoint security, and patching cadence.